NioCore/nio-behaviour/README.md

 # Behaviour Skill Evaluation
 Repository for behaviour model evaluation.
 Chessboard-like game histories are used to learn behaviour models.
-Subsequently, these are used in the evaluation of the Ensemble learning and voting approach.
+Subsequently, these models are used to evaluate the ensemble learning and voting approach.